pergola in backyard surrounded by plants

 While you’re relaxing beneath it in the shade, try saying “Gumbo Limbo” a few times.
 Then you’ll get it.
 It will shade your backyard, and keep you entertained.

-5. Palm Trees for Outdoor Shade
+5. Use Palm Trees to Add Tropical Shade in Florida

 Yup, choose the right palm and you’ll not only get that awesome tropical vacation vibe, you’ll also shade your backyard.